-For an overview and installation of the application software, see the PDF file on the supplied CD-ROM.
+For an overview of PDZ-1 and how to install the software, see "Using PDZ-1 Proxy Browsing Software" on page 170.
 For information about how to use the software, refer to the Help provided in the software.

-Using the ♣ (network) connector (FTP connection)
+Using the 음 (network) connector (FTP connection)